GustavEikaas/easy-dotnet.nvim/README.md

 ### Package autocomplete
 When editing package references inside a .csproject file it is possible to enable autocomplete.
 This will trigger autocomplete for `<PackageReference Include="<cmp-trigger>" Version="<cmp-trigger>" />`
+This functionality relies on `jq` so ensure that is installed on your system.

 Using nvim-cmp
 ```lua